 “On remaining open-minded – Only the open-minded can be at peace, for they alone see reason for it.” – Meditations From A Course In Miracles

 I am open-minded about other religions.
-I can see why people choose each faith and it does not cause internal conflict when I remain open-minded about it.
-When I close my mind to my own faith and lock others out, I become debatable, offended and resentful.
-This was, yet, another lesson I learned recently when my open-minded friends lovingly showed me the error of my ways.
+I can see why people choose each faith, and it does not cause internal conflict when I remain open-minded about it.
+I become debatable, offended, and resentful when I close my mind to my faith and lock others out.
+This was yet, another lesson I learned recently when my open-minded friends lovingly showed me the error of my ways.

-This vicious, hateful and selfish person that I had become disturbed me.
-I wanted to seek peace, kindness, compassion, love and understanding and I was no where close to any of that.
-In fact, I still struggle with it everyday.
+This vicious, hateful, and selfish person I had become disturbed me.
+I wanted peace, kindness, compassion, love, and understanding, and I was nowhere close to any of that.
+In fact, I still struggle with it every day.

 The other day, my husband and I recycled old 4x4s to plot out our garden for next year.
 We were careful not to brush up against the poison sumac.
-Our manager had to remove the wooden pieces.
-When I asked him why, he simply stated that the landlord was coming by and he didn’t want our landlord to “freak out.”
-I was upset because we were told we could have a garden that he was taking away from us.
-So, when I walked away I silently cursed him; wishing he would suffer the pains of the poison sumac that his legs were rubbing up against.
-No sooner than when those words escaped my lips did I begin to regret those thoughts.
+Unfortunately, our manager had to remove the wooden pieces.
+When I asked him why, he stated that the landlord was coming by and didn’t want our landlord to “freak out.”
+I was upset because we were permitted to have a garden that he was taking away from us.
+So, when I walked away, I silently cursed him, wishing he would suffer the pains of the poison sumac that he rubbed up against with his legs.
+No sooner than when those words escaped my lips, I began to regret those thoughts.

 I cannot take back the words I said to myself.
-I can, however, be thankful that he didn’t hear them and I can learn to keep an open mind when interacting with others.
+I can, however, be thankful that our manager didn’t hear them, and I can learn to keep an open mind when interacting with others.